Fractured Magic: Chapter Five

 Gareth makes a wrong turn.

 “Confound it,” Gareth muttered, glaring at the retreating cab before twisting to survey the damage.
 The white suit had, perhaps, been a mistake.
-Moira would be furious to see him like this, but that's what she deserved for summoning him at such a late hour, and with such short notice.
+Moira would be furious to see him like this, but that’s what she got for summoning him at such a late hour, and with such short notice.

 It gave him an idea of where he was, at least.
 “This is a social club,” he guessed.